499602D2/tg-launchbot/README.md

 	- re-add statistics to all needed places

 	- improve json-parsing performance by using pooling

-	- allow users to disable postpone notifications on a per-launch basis

-	- open-source LaunchBot
+	- open-source LaunchBot ✨

 ### 1.7 more backend changes

 	- ✅ update from telepot Telegram API wrapper to python-telegram-bot

 	- enable the disabling of postpone notifications

+		- globally or on a per-launch basis

-	- use an in-memory DB to handle all responses
+	- use an in-memory DB, like redis or memcached, to handle all responses

 		- update in-mem DB on API call, push update to disk -> persistence